You are here

 What do the forthcoming elections mean for CQC?

+While we will not be publishing new national reports during this period, we want to be clear that this will not affect our activities that we class as ‘business as usual’.
 As the regulator of health and adult social care, our role is to monitor, inspect, and regulate services to make sure people receive safe, high-quality and compassionate care and to encourage improvement.
 This will continue.

 This means we will be carrying out inspections of health and adult social care services across the country, including planned and follow-up inspections, as well as those that are in response to concerns.
-Also, we will continue to take enforcement actions against providers that are not delivering the care that we expect from them and that people deserve.
+Also, we will continue to take enforcement action against providers that are not delivering the care that we expect from them and that people deserve.

 We will continue to publish our findings and judgements of services in our inspections reports, including our ratings of Outstanding, Good, Requires Improvement and Inadequate so that providers and the public have clear information about the performance of their local services and providers can make the necessary improvements.

 For example, while we can’t confirm the exact dates, we expect to publish reports on the following NHS trusts, and other organisations during or around the pre-election period:

 - Norfolk and Norwich University Hospitals NHS Foundation Trust

 - South London and Maudsley NHS Foundation Trust

 - Doncaster and Bassetlaw Teaching Hospitals NHS Foundation Trust